breqwatr/voidith/docs/openstack-kolla-config.md

 ## config/neutron/neutron-dhcp-agent.conf

-## Default Search Domain
+### Default Search Domain
-Add dns_name config in order set deafult search domain.
-This search domain will be used by All networks except ones that are defined in config/neutron/dnsmasq.conf.
+Add dns_name config in order to set deafult search domain.
+This search domain will be used by all networks except ones that are defined in config/neutron/dnsmasq.conf.
 ```
 # config/neutron/neutron-dhcp-agent.conf
 # Don't forget to add "." at the end of serach domain name.